 How Do You Track It?

-Just like we discussed in the language section about a dictionary, in the fantasy names section, you will have a glossary.
+As discussed in the language section about a dictionary, you will have a glossary in the fantasy names section.
 Create headings for each letter of the alphabet and put all the names under each letter.
-If you want, you could make this glossary manually, in Excel, or any similar table-software.
+If you want, you could make this glossary manually, in Excel, or any similar table software.
 But there’s an easy way to do it automatically.

 Create a new Word Document and add a table with two columns.
 On each row, type a name in the first column.
 In the second column, give some description of that name.
 Select each name one by one and mark them as an index entry (In Word 2010, this command is under References -> Index -> Mark Entry, or Alt-Shift-X).
 At the end of your document, after a Page Break, insert the Index (In Word 2010, this command is under References -> Index -> Insert Index).
 Now Word will automatically create your alphabetized glossary for you.